Diamondbacks vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Verdugo has recorded 56 hits with 16 doubles, a triple, five home runs and 18 walks.
-He has driven in 20 runs with three stolen bases.
+- Verdugo has 56 hits with 16 doubles, a triple, five home runs, 20 walks and 20 RBI.
+He's also stolen three bases.

 Verdugo Recent Games